sharkadi-a/hashcode-2018/README.md

 *Final score: 44'025'741.* The winner's score was 49'776'211.

-Our team came in 885th place of overall 4856 teams.
+Our team ranked 885th among 4856 teams.